 The majority of bus fatalities happen during the loading and unloading of passengers.
 For school buses, an average of 33 children die in bus-related accidents every year, two-thirds of whom are actually killed outside of the bus.
 This is why the “danger zone” is described as the 10 foot area surrounding the bus, because children can be difficult to see in these spots.

 The reason there is such a focus on school buses, rather than city or metro buses, is that they account for 41 percent of all bus-related accidents in a year.
 In 2014, there were 109 fatalities in school bus crashes, and most of them could have been prevented.
 If the driver had done their routine checks or taken an extra second to make sure no kids were in the danger zone, tragedy could have been avoided.
 More than 90 percent of bus fatalities occur outside the bus, either to a pedestrian or passengers in another vehicle.
 This is why training and proper calibration of mirrors to avoid blind spots are so important.

 If you or a loved one has been injured in a bus accident, do not hesitate to contact the Kansas City personal injury attorneys at Dickerson Oxton, LLC.
 Our lawyers have years of experience in handling difficult bus accident cases that have resulted in severe injuries and represent clients all throughout the states of Missouri and Kansas.
 Do not let your injuries impact your financial life.
-Contact us today to schedule your initial free case evaluation.
+Contact us today via our form or call us at (816) 268-1960 to schedule your initial free case evaluation.